Gzheng710-kiwi/1800_202530_DTC03/README.md

 ### Limitations

-- Limited trail details (e.g., no live trail conditions).
+- The app does not currently support uploading real food images.
-- Accessibility features can be further improved.
+- Reminder feature can be further improved.
+- Editing food items is limited.

 ### Future Work

-- Implement map view and trailhead directions.
-- Add filtering and sorting options (e.g., by difficulty, distance).
-- Create a dark mode for better usability in low-light conditions.
+- Add support for uploading real food images.
+- Enhance the Reminder feature with push notifications.
+- Expand food item editing to include additional fields such as quantity, category, and optional photos.

 ---

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.